 A pivotal opportunity for women to transform the industry

 In the customer service industry, we are on the cusp of an enormous opportunity — to create the first deep tech specialization (conversational AI) dominated by women.
 Who better to shape the future of the industry than the women who make up the majority of its workforce?

 However, the software industry should serve as a cautionary tale for us.

 In the early days of software development, simply getting a program into a machine took a long time.
 A lot of the work was manual, tedious, and repetitive.
 And a lot of this work was done by women.
 Women paved the way for the software industry that we have today.

 As the industry became more lucrative and complex, it drew more men.
-As men began to enter the industry, software development started to be classified as an engineering and STEM discipline, educational paths that societal structures discouraged women from pursuing.
+When they began to enter the industry, software development started to be classified as an engineering and STEM discipline, educational paths that societal structures discouraged women from pursuing.
 Men took on the new roles that were being created while women left the industry or were stuck in lower level positions.

 Today, if you look at C-level executives and founders in tech, you see a sea of men.
 And as the industry becomes more technology-driven and sophisticated, we may see the same trend repeat itself in customer service, if this industry continues to be served by women, and led by men.

 Because of the number of roles they hold in this industry, women are the group most impacted by automation and AI.
 Women have unique expertise and frontline knowledge of what customers want and need, and thus, they should be leading the way and building the technology of the future for this industry.

 As AI-related job titles such as Automation Managers and Conversation Designers are rapidly growing in the industry, the window is open for women to step into these new roles and specializations, leveling the playing field and upending the status quo.